The Wichita Airport Authority – City of Wichita Department of Airports

 Administration

-Led by the Director of Airports, Airport Administration is comprised of senior-level management, budget/accounting/financial, air service development, contracts and properties, and administrative and clerical support staff.
-Other senior-level management staff positions include the Assistant Director of Airports, Finance Manager, Air Service Manager, and Properties and Contracts Manager.
+Led by the Director of Airports, Airport Administration is comprised of senior-level management, budget/accounting/financial, air service development, marketing, contracts and properties, and administrative and clerical support staff.
+Other senior-level management staff positions include the Assistant Director of Airports, Finance Manager, Air Service and Marketing Manager, and Properties and Contracts Manager.
 The Airport Administration Division is responsible for the overall leadership, marketing and promotion, administration and business support functions for the Airport Authority.

 Building and Utilities